 For activation of ToO programs, PIs or PCs should communicate their request to salthelp@salt.ac.za.
-For short notice or urgent real-time alerts, the SALT control room telephone number (+27 23 100 0234) can be used to contact the duty SA directly.

 3.10 Data distribution and reduction

 The PC of the proposal will receive an email with download instructions as soon as the data are ready to be downloaded, generally the morning after the data have been taken.
 This includes the raw data, processed data (see Sec.
 3.10.2), and documentation including the night log.
 Due to disk space constraints, the data will remain on our ftp server only for two weeks.
 However, the PC may request a dataset again.
 Please visit the Web Manager and load the relevant proposal.
 The data can be requested in the last column from the table listing the observations taken for the proposal.
 The relevant data will then be placed in the public ftp server for another two weeks, and the PC will be notified by automated email when the data are ready to be retrieved.
 This should happen fairly quickly, so please contact us at salthelp@salt.ac.za if you do not receive the email notification within 24 hours.